shriram-jagan/pyminiweather/README.md

 3. Identify "interior" and "exterior" points: Unlike parallel codes where interior and exterior refer to the part of the domain that is interior and exterior to the MPI process, here interior and exterior refer to the points inside and outside the domain, where the domain is the rectangular channel.
 The exterior points are also known as the ghost points.

 4. Mesh: For structured uniform meshes, the mesh can be generated using numpy's `meshgrid`.
 Note that we need access to different region within the mesh.
 For instance, we may need to apply an update to the domain points that include the interior and exterior  or only the interior or part of interior and exterior in a certain direction, and so on.
-All of these operations require `slicing` the numpy array appropriately, but before that you need to understand the difference between the represe
+All of these operations require `slicing` the numpy array appropriately.

-4. Remember the difference between representation of "numerical domain" and "cartesian domain".
-For structurted me
+4. Remember the difference between representation of "numerical domain" and "cartesian domain", especially when array-based representation is used, e.g., using NumPy.

 ## Future work